julielwei/drjuliewei/_drafts/2013-07-28-have-ice-cream-now-in-the-afternoon.md

 1 container of Cool Whip

 Let ice cream soften, scoop into shell, gently push down into pie shell with flat spatula.

-Scoop cool whip all over the top, cover with original plastic lid/cover and freeze for a few hours.
-When serving in wedges, may drizzle top with chocolate fudge/caramel sauce!
-Enjoy!

 **Java Chip Frappucino Ice Cream Pie &#8211; for Adults!**